mojaloop/control-center-util/README.md

 The docker host should also have internet connectivity.

-### Getting started
+## Getting started

-Start a new container instance from `control-center-util` image.
+The first step is to create a new container instance from `control-center-util` image.
 You can check available official versions from [Releases](https://github.com/mojaloop/control-center-util/releases) page.

 Set the name of the container (optional), and version obtained from the releases page.